odea-project/qAlgorithms/report/report.md

 This enables its use in high-throughput analysis pipelines.

-However, the existing versions of the qBinning algorithm require a correctly formated .csv file to function and cannot be run over multiple datasets.
-This results in a large amount of manual file organisation and prevents the easy addition to pipelines which have already been introduced by potential users.
+However, the existing versions of the qBinning algorithm require a correctly formatted .csv file to function and cannot be run over multiple datasets.
+This results in a large amount of manual file organization and prevents the easy addition to pipelines which have already been introduced by potential users.
-To allow for the introduction of qBinning into existing, open-source analysis platforms like MZmine, PatRoon and StreamFind [@pluskalMZmineModularFramework2010; @helmusPatRoonImprovedNontarget2022; @helmusPatRoonOpenSource2021; @cunhaStreamFindFrameworkWorkflows2024], it was necessary to write a new implementation in the C++ programing language.
+To allow for the introduction of qBinning into existing, open-source analysis platforms like MZmine, PatRoon, and StreamFind [@pluskalMZmineModularFramework2010; @helmusPatRoonImprovedNontarget2022; @helmusPatRoonOpenSource2021; @cunhaStreamFindFrameworkWorkflows2024], it was necessary to write a new implementation in the C++ programming language.

 ## Implementation

 ### Algorithm
-From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset and ensures no group has too much space in the chromatographic dimension between included points.
+From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset and ensures no group has too much space in the chromatographic dimension between included points [@gerrit: here, you can introduce the subsequent top-down approach in a short sentence].

 From this point, a group will be referred to as a *closed bin* if the algorithm determines that it cannot be subdivided further